 Why do you breathe?

 Everyday functions of the body like digesting your food, moving your muscles or even just thinking, need oxygen.
-When these processes happen, carbon dioxide is produced as a waste product.
-The job of your lungs in this system is to provide these processes with oxygen and to get rid of the waste gas, carbon dioxide.
+When these processes happen, a gas called carbon dioxide is produced as a waste product.
+The job of your lungs is to provide your body with oxygen and to get rid of the waste gas, carbon dioxide.